 A top-load machine might be more convenient to put clothes in because you have to bend over when putting clothes in a front-load washer.
 This may not be a problem for most people.
-However, it could be a major concern for people with back pain, knee pain, or nerve issues.
+However, it could be a significant concern for people with back pain, knee pain, or nerve issues.

 Flexibility in Usage

-A top-load machine allows you to add in more clothes in the middle of the washing process.
+A top-load machine allows you to add more clothes in the middle of the washing process.
 In a front-load washer, this is impossible to do.
 Also, when your laundry gets overloaded, a top-load machine can still contain more clothes as long as you can fit them inside.
 On the other hand, overloading a front-load machine may cause damage to the machine.

 A front-load washing machine allows you to stack it with a dryer, which is impossible to do with a top-load washer.
 Stacking machines can save space and make your laundry area look neater.
 However, you would need a proper kit to get this done.
-Also, repair can be trickier if one of the machines gets broken.
+Also, a repair can be trickier if one of the machines gets broken.